ndbeals/keep-exporter/README.md

 ## Installation
-There are many ways to install this, easiest are through pip or the releases page.
+There are many ways to install this, easiest is through pip or the releases page.

 ### Pip
 The easiest way is with [pip from PyPi](https://pypi.org/project/keep-exporter/)